 During 2016, the City entered into a lease agreement as lessee for financing the acquisition of 40 sets of bunker gear for the fire department.
 This lease agreement qualifies as a capital lease for accounting purposes and, therefore, has been recorded at the present value of its future minimum lease payments as of the inception date.
-At the inception of the lease, \$103,519 was deposited into an escrow account maintained by the leasing company.
-However, at June 30, 2019, there was a remaining balance in the escrow account of \$6,617 which will be applied to the remaining lease principal balance.
+At the inception of the lease, \$103,519 was deposited into an escrow account maintained by the leasing company to purchase the bunker gear.
+At June 30, 2019, there was a remaining balance in the escrow account of \$6,617, which was applied to the lease principal balance as part of the August 2019 payment, so there is no remaining balance in the escrow account at June 30, 2020.